 The SARPcheck Audit Report (SAR) is the official record of each SARPcheck Audit.
-The SAR will comprise of the following elements:
+The SAR and the PSAR will comprise of the following elements:

-- Executive Summary A complete Summary of the Phase I Audit to give the reader a clear and concise snapshot of the audit and audit results, to include what information will be contained on the SARPcheck Registry unless the Operator elects not to be publicly listed in the Phase I registry.. - SARPcheck Checklist - List of all Findings and Observations along with Auditor Narratives
+- Executive Summary A complete Summary of the Phase I Audit to give the reader a clear and concise snapshot of the audit and audit results, to include what information will be contained on the SARPcheck Registry unless the Operator elects not to be publicly listed in the Phase I registry. - SARPcheck Checklist - •\\\\List of all Findings and Observations along with Auditor Narratives